whitneyburton/portfolios/students/1706-front/rufus-welsh/20170920-rufus-welsh-m2.md

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+I set out to learn React and Canvas and improve my algorithm knowledge.

 ## Rubric Scores